qBraid/qbraid-qir/docs/userguide/qasm3_supported.rst

     }

 8.  **Expressions** : General expression evaluation involving literals and constants is supported.
-Example -
+For example:

 .. code-block:: c